benburrill/asteroidal-lander/README.rst

 WASD can be used in place of the arrow keys if desired.

 Your goal is to land on the magenta-colored areas of the asteroid.
+You can see them all on the map in the bottom right of the screen.
+The map also shows your position relative to the asteroid as a blue icon.

+The main display shows your ship, and will automatically zoom as you get closer/farther from the asteroid.
+The camera is fixed to the ship, and will rotate as you move around the asteroid so that the asteroid always appears at the bottom of the screen.
+A velocity indicator appears next to the ship, showing the direction of your velocity.
+Pointing the ship opposite to the velocity and firing the main engine will allow you to cancel out the oribital velocity and land.

-Keep an eye on your fuel level and try not to crash.
+Good luck, keep an eye on your fuel level, and try not to crash.
 This isn't some dinky little landing module, it's a massive colony ship!

 Development
 -----------